Sarah is a Certified Functional Medicine Practitioner. Functional Medicine focuses on treating

-- Patient-centered medicine emphasizes “patient care” rather than “disease care,” following Sir William Osler’s admonition that “It is more important to know what patient has the disease than to know what disease the patient has.”
+- Patient-centered medicine emphasizes “patient care” rather than “disease care.”
+It follows Sir William Osler’s admonition that “It is more important to know what patient has the disease than to know what disease the patient has.”

 - Dynamic balance of internal and external factors.

-- Web-like interconnections of physiological factors – an abundance of research now supports the view that the human body functions as an orchestrated network of interconnected systems, rather than individual systems functioning autonomously and without effect on each other.
-For example, we now know that immunological dysfunctions can promote cardiovascular disease, that dietary imbalances can cause hormonal disturbances, and that environmental exposures can precipitate neurologic syndromes such as Parkinson’s disease.
+- Web-like interconnections of physiological factors.
+An abundance of research now supports the view that the human body functions as an orchestrated network of interconnected systems, rather than individual systems functioning autonomously and without effect on each other.
+For example, we now know that immunological dysfunctions can promote cardiovascular disease.
+We know that dietary imbalances can cause hormonal disturbances.
+We know that environmental exposures can precipitate neurologic syndromes such as Parkinson’s disease.

 - Health as a positive vitality – not merely the absence of disease.

 - Promotion of organ reserve as the means to enhance health span.